micheleusuelli/micheleusuelli.github.io/README.md

 ## About

 If you are interested in data science, you will find some material on this blog.
 I am Michele Usuelli and here you will find links to my books, articles and conference speechs.
+I currently work at Microsoft as a Principal Data Scientist.

-Coming from [Revolution Analytics](https://blog.revolutionanalytics.com/), one of the start-ups that [brought data science to Microsoft](https://www.zdnet.com/article/microsoft-finalizes-its-revolution-analytics-acquisition/), I joined Microsoft Consultancy Services.
-As a Lead Data Scientist, I helped defining the brand new role of Microsoft Data Scientist Consultant, working in a worldwide team.
+Coming from [Revolution Analytics](https://blog.revolutionanalytics.com/), one of the start-ups that [brought data science to Microsoft](https://www.zdnet.com/article/microsoft-finalizes-its-revolution-analytics-acquisition/), I joined Microsoft Consultancy Services and helped defining the brand new role of Microsoft Data Scientist Consultant, working in a worldwide team.
 In my day-to-day job, I like designing data science engagements and facilitating the project delivery.
-To share material across the Microsoft, I had the role of EMEA lead for the Advanced Analytics Worldwide Community.
+To share material across the Microsoft, I had the role of EMEA Lead for the Advanced Analytics Worldwide Community.

-If you have any questions or simply want to get in touch, feel free to reach out to me on [LinkedIn](https://uk.linkedin.com/in/michele-usuelli-1b84b460).
+If you have any feedback, ideas to discuss, questions about my material, or simply want to get in touch, we can connect on [LinkedIn](https://uk.linkedin.com/in/michele-usuelli-1b84b460).

 ---